 OEA Choice Trust aims to support districts, ESDs and community college by sharing resources for developing a strong School Employee Wellness (SEW) program.
 All the resources below can help with writing a strong School Employee Wellness Grant application or growing a SEW program.

-The Blueprint for School Employee Wellness is a guide to making employee wellness programs work for school districts, ESDs and community colleges.
+The Blueprint for Education Employee Well-being is a guide to making employee wellness programs work for school districts, ESDs and community colleges.
 Use the Blueprint as a guide to begin your organization’s path to employee wellness or to strengthen the steps you’ve already taken.

 Framework of Proven Strategies and Best Practices

-The Fostering School Employee Health, Well-being and Resilience: A Framework of Proven Strategies and Best Practices resource (the Framework) was created to complement the Blueprint for School Employee Wellness.
+The Fostering School Employee Health, Well-being and Resilience: A Framework of Proven Strategies and Best Practices resource (the Framework) was created to complement the Blueprint for Education Employee Well-being.

 Employee Health, Well-being and Resilience Model